Cloud-RI/cloud-ri.github.io/src/pages/content/presentations.md

 There will be an after the meetup ride to a local restaurant for a snack and drink for those interested.

-### This meetup is perfect for:

-Anyone interested in product development, marketing, user acquisition, or data analysis would benefit from attending this talk.
-The focus on customer discovery, business models, and the freemium model selection process offers valuable insights applicable across many SaaS companies.

-// ------------------ Schedule ------------------
-* Schedule
-* 5:30pm - Doors open for everyone
-* 6:00pm - Presentation and demo
-* 6:35 pm - Q/A and discussion
-* 7:00pm - Closing remarks, safely ride to nearby restaurant

-# Archives

 ## OWASP Vulnerabilities: Code Reviews with AI and Open Source!